 Scripture: “By faith Abraham, when tried, offered up Isaac: and he that had received the promises offered up his only begotten son.”
 Hebrews 11:17

 Abraham’s submission to God’s will in offering up Isaac was faith in His promise that through Isaac the seed of redemption would come and bring salvation and blessings to the world.
-That is why Abraham was able to offer him up to God, believing also in His resurrection:
+That is why Abraham was able to offer him up to God, believing also in Isaac’s and the Savior’s resurrection:

 Scripture: “On the third day Abraham looked up and saw the place in the distance.
 He said to his servants, “Stay here with the donkey while I and the boy go over there.